Offer Popup Image

 When defining partitioning classes, ensure they are distinct and non-overlapping.
 Overlapping classes can result in redundant tests, undermining the efficiency of ECP.

-Consider an example of an E-commerce platform.
-Classes for product pricing might include regular prices, discounted prices, and clearance prices.If the definitions of these classes overlap—for example, a discounted price that falls within the range of clearance prices—testing might duplicate efforts, leading to inefficiencies. - Neglecting boundary values
+Example of an E-commerce platform.
+Classes for product pricing might include regular prices, discounted prices, and clearance prices.If the definitions of these classes overlap—for example, a discounted price that falls within the range of clearance prices—testing might duplicate efforts, leading to inefficiencies.

 One of the most common mistakes is overlooking boundary values while partitioning classes.
 Boundaries often harbor bugs, so failing to include them can lead to inadequate or incomplete test coverage.